 - It is definitely NOT stroller friendly!

 Sadly, there isn’t a cable car to take you to the top, so this way you can tell your future children, “I hiked that S.O.B. before they built a cable car” with pride.
 But trust me when I say, the view is worth it.
 However, I felt the best view was actually only half way up the mountain.
+Over all, hiking the mountain was the best thing to do in Kotor!

 I am NOT one to shop while on my travels, but Kotor has plenty of cute shops I kept popping into.
 Sadly, I suffer from buyer’s remorse even before the shopping, so I didn’t buy ANYTHING!
 However, I did want to go back to the ceramic/pottery shop we stumbled upon somewhere near the main square.
 Sadly, by the time we got back, the store must have been closed and then I couldn’t find it again.